FIWARE-AI-Marketplace/AI-Marketplace-PoC/doc/index.rst

 :doc:`docker-guide`
   The guide for maintainers that explains how to use Docker for deploying it

+:doc:`kubernetes-guide`
+  The guide for maintainers that explains how to use Kubernetes and Helm for deploying it

 :doc:`configuration-guide`
   The guide for administrations which explains the different configuration options

 :doc:`user-guide`
-  The guide for users that explains how to use it.
+  The guide for users that explains general usage.

+:doc:`user-guide-cases/index`
+  User guides for specific use cases.

 :doc:`programmer-guide`
   The guide for programmers that explains how to develop plugins